rspber/tsdeeSPI/README.md

 Some bug in tsdeeSPI occured with background sprite width, it's with rotation I suppose.

+And what have we learned so far about sprites.
+It seems that the sprite feels best on a buffered screen, i.e. background.
+All drawings are created on the background stored in memory (with transparent effect too), and then the entire background is displayed and the flickering effect does not appear.

+But,...but,....but, in tsdesktop buffered screen is maintaned by GFXButton object (example canvas3) and what I did wrong is that I forgot to name it sprite.
+It's a joke for now.
+Sprite has some effects that are not implemented yet in GTXButton, but who knows in the future.

+Although in some situations, e.g. image rotation (and _bpp = 16), the readPixel function in sprite refers directly to the parent screen, especially the physical screen, so other effects implemented in the sprite should be expected.

 #### Sprite and DMA tested, I think these tests are enough.

 Let's try to draw up a short plan, what to do next: